wix-incubator/tpa-demo-app-react-jsx/README.md

 4. Save your app.
 5. In order to test the widget in localhost in the Wix editor you need to disable the editor/site SSL.
 * You can toggle HTTPS at the bottom of your [website settings overview](https://www.wix.com/my-account/site-selector/?buttonText=Manage%20Settings&title=Select%20a%20Site&autoSelectOnSingleSite=true&actionUrl=https://www.wix.com/dashboard/{{metaSiteId}}/manage-website).
-Be sure to enable it for real tests, as your app must support HTTPS.
+6. Set your app up on a server to ensure everything works.
+* Be sure to [toggle back on HTTPS](https://www.wix.com/my-account/site-selector/?buttonText=Manage%20Settings&title=Select%20a%20Site&autoSelectOnSingleSite=true&actionUrl=https://www.wix.com/dashboard/{{metaSiteId}}/manage-website) in the editor, and enable HTTPS in webpack by setting `https: true` in the server.js file.

 ### **Support**
 Need help setting it up or have any questions?